Pilot Channels, Blakeney, Feugh, Dandy & Crinan Fields, Licence P2320

 The licence area contains the Blakeney, Feugh, Dandy & Crinan discoveries as well as feeder channels which are extensions of the Pilot field, the low-risk Bowhead prospect and the moderate- risk Titchwell prospect.

-The Blakeney field was discovered by Wintershall in 2010, by the 21/27b-7 well, and contains about 90 mmbbls of moderately heavy oil in place, c.
-14.5º API.
+The Blakeney field was discovered by Wintershall in 2010, by the 21/27b-7 well, and the previous operator MOL estimated that the field contains about 90 mmbbls of moderately heavy oil in place, c.
+14.5º API, of which about 20 mmbbls could be recovered using a waterflood.

 The Feugh field was discovered by Mobil in 1972 with the 21/28-1 well.
 Feugh has a gas cap and a very bright response on seismic.
 Previous operators have considered Feugh to be a small gas pool, however, petrophysical analysis indicates that Feugh has a 25 feet oil leg beneath a thin gas cap, in this scenario the oil in place would be approximately 30 mmbbls.
 There was no oil sample captured when Feugh was drilled but we expect the oil to be heavy and of similar quality to that in Blakeney and Pilot.